vordimous/gohlay/README.md

 - [ ] Tested Kafka 2.x and 3.x support
 - [ ] More install options

 I built a Kafka message scheduling tool.

 https://github.com/vordimous/gohlay

-This has been a side/passion project on my back burner for too long and I finally had the time to polish it up enough for community feedback.
+Gohlay has been a side/passion project on my back burner for too long, and I finally had the time to polish it up enough for community feedback.
 The idea came from a discussion around a business need.
-I am not sure how much this feature is needed in other Kafka workflows but it works.
-I hope someone can find it useful.
+I am curious how this tool could be used in other Kafka workflows.
+I had fun writing it; if someone finds it useful, that is a win-win.

 Any feedback or ideas for improvement are welcome!